aarushixsingh/aarushixsingh/README.md

 ### 👋 About me

 B.Tech CSE student at Bennett University (2023–2027), CGPA 8.52/10, focused on **NLP and parameter-efficient transformer fine-tuning**.
-Currently looking for an **AI/ML Engineering internship** where I can work on applied deep learning, model deployment, or NLP research.

-**Frameworks & Libraries**: TensorFlow Keras, PyTorch, scikit-learn, XGBoost, Hugging Face Transformers, PEFT, NumPy, Pandas, Matplotlib, FastAPI, Pydantic, Joblib, SHAP, NLTK, SpaCy **AI/ML Domains**: Machine Learning, Deep Learning, NLP, Computer Vision, Explainable AI (XAI), Parameter-Efficient Fine-Tuning, Supervised/Unsupervised Learning
-**Tools & Platforms**: GitHub, Jupyter Notebook, VS Code, Google Colab, Kaggle, Vercel, Rende
+I build end-to-end AI/ML systems — from model training to deployment — and care about making technology that's genuinely useful to people and considerate of the environment it runs in, not just impressive on a leaderboard.

+**Core stack:** Python · PyTorch · HuggingFace Transformers · LoRA / PEFT · FastAPI · scikit-learn · TensorFlow/Keras

 ---